Frechmatz/cl-synthesizer/README.md

 *   :cv Frequency control voltage.
 For a given base-frequency of 440Hz a control voltage of 1.0 results in a frequency of 880Hz and a control voltage of -1.0 results in a frequency of 220Hz.

-For the outputs of the module see vco-base.
+The module has the following outputs:

+*   :sine
+*   :triangle
+*   :saw
+*   :square

-**cl-synthesizer-modules-vca:vca** name environment &key cv-max
+**cl-synthesizer-modules-vca:vca** name environment &key cv-max (initial-gain 0.0)

 Creates a Voltage Controlled Amplifier/Attenuator module.
 The VCA multiplies an incoming signal with a factor of 0..1.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
 *   :cv-max The value of the effective amplification control voltage that represents the maximum amplification of 1.0.
 *   :initial-gain An offset that is added to the amplification control voltage.
-Default value is 0.0.

 The module has the following inputs: